kpn-dsh/dsh-cli/developers.md

 > alias dsh-dev="cargo run --package dsh --bin dsh --"
 ````

-You can then easily run the tool without installing it:
+You can then easily run the `dsh` tool without installing it:

 ```bash
 > dsh-dev platform list